rb80/oracle-hospitality-integration-platform-bootcamp-customers/implementation-use-cases-for-property.md

 2. Pre Authorize card.
 Make sure the `terminalId` value matches the terminalId in the `logo` value of the response to getHotelInterface (step 1).
 After execution, make sure the following values are inserted into Environment variables:
    1. `cardId`
    2. `approvalCode`
-   3. `vendorTranId` Kindly note that there may be a space after the last digit.
-Do not include this in your environment.
 3. Check whether PreAuthorization was successful with the fetchAuthorizationHistory API

 ## 18-Fetch Available Hotel Rooms